kyunwang/my-wants/README.md

 export default RootNavigation;
 ```

+6. Hooking up the navigator to the app
 Last thing to do is to is to add this to your most top-level component, usually `App.js` e.g. your entry file.
 ```
 // ... imports and such